andrebocchini/swiftynab/README.md

  ## Contributing

- If you want to build and test the code yourself, you can check out this repository and open is directly in Xcode.
+ If you want to build and test the code yourself, you can check out this repository and open it directly in Xcode.
 From there, you can edit the source code and run the tests.

  In order to run the built-in demo app, make sure you **don't** have the SwiftYNAB package open in Xcode, then open the demo app in Xcode from the `demo` directory.
 You should be able to run it in your simulator and take it for a spin.